 Then he placed himself in a situation where he provoked the theft of the phone (it actually took four days of work, which is reason for optimism), and began his investigation, filming himself in the process and revealing some of his counterpart’s activities, but not his face.
 What he observed over the course of the next weeks was not particularly eventful, but that’s not quite the point of this real-time low-budget tech thriller.
 The point seems to be more in the exploration of the psychological relationship we have with our devices and the disturbing feeling we get when they are stolen, since they have grown to be practically parts of our selves.
 The film also explores the unusual one-sided relationship that the filmmaker began to form with the thief in possession of his phone.
 Strangely enough, issues of privacy emerged as van der Meer felt that he may be invading the privacy of the alleged thief.
 This is an issue that also arises with spying apps, which are not unambiguous from a moral standpoint.

 The Find my Phone film is a curious exploration, but don’t just stop at watching it and musing on the concept.
 If you are genuinely concerned about the security of personal data that your phone contains, installing an anti-theft app is a very good idea – before it’s too late.
-Not many of us want to conduct as thorough an investigation as van der Meer did, most of us just want to be protected from identity theft, people meddling in our personal affairs and banking accounts and other types of unpleasant activity that may ensue.
+Not many of us want to conduct as thorough an investigation as van der Meer did, most of us just want to be protected from identity theft, people meddling in our private stuff and banking accounts and other types of unpleasant activity that may ensue.